Disney+: Device support and service features

-Accessibility features include closed captioning, audio description (also known as described video), and audio navigation assistance.
+Accessibility features include closed captioning, audio description (also known as described video) and audio navigation assistance.

 Disney+ allows seven user profiles per account, with the ability to stream on four devices concurrently and unlimited downloads for offline viewing.
 Content is able to be streamed in resolutions up to 4K Ultra HD in Dolby Vision and HDR10, with Dolby Atmos sound on supported devices.
 Legacy content and Disney+ originals are available in multiple languages.
 As of June 2022, the international version of the Disney+ app is translated in 21 languages (not including variants).
-A substantial amount of content is available in Hindi, Indonesian, Thai, Malay, Tamil, Telugu, Bengali, Malayalam, Kannada, and Marathi languages on the Indian and select Southeast Asian countries counterpart, Disney+ Hotstar.
+A substantial amount of content is available in Hindi, Indonesian, Thai, Malay, Tamil, Telugu, Bengali, Malayalam, Kannada and Marathi languages on the Indian and select Southeast Asian countries counterpart, Disney+ Hotstar.
 The localised Disney+ app around the MENA and South Africa features content in Arabic and Hebrew subtitles and dubbing.
 Many feature films and shows are available in two Arabic dub variants: Standard and Egyptian.

-In late May 2020, the service added the ability to switch between 4:3 and 16:9 aspect ratios for early Simpsons episodes, after the service received backlash for stretching those episodes to 16:9 by default at launch.
+In late May 2020, the service added the ability to switch between 4:3 and 16:9 aspect ratios for early Simpsons episodes, after the service received backlash for cropping episodes to 16:9 by default at launch.
 Disney had done this "in order to guarantee visual quality and consistency across all 30 seasons."
-To accommodate the feature, Disney Streaming Services "had to reconfigure its content-delivery engine" while ensuring the new feature would not break any existing features such as continue watching, watchlists, and auto-playing, as they did not want to treat the 4:3 versions as bonus content.
-The resulting changes allowed Disney to apply the existing audio, subtitle information, episode artwork, and other metadata from the episodes to both aspect ratios regardless of which is chosen by the user.
+To accommodate the feature, Disney Streaming Services "had to reconfigure its content-delivery engine" while ensuring the new feature would not break any existing features such as continue watching, watchlists and auto-playing, as they did not want to treat the 4:3 versions as bonus content.
+The resulting changes allowed Disney to apply the existing audio, subtitle information, episode artwork and other metadata from the episodes to both aspect ratios regardless of which is chosen by the user.
 Joe Rice, vice president of media product at Disney Streaming Services, added that these adjustments "opens up a number of exciting opportunities for novel ways of presenting content in the future."